-from training.npr.org: https://training.npr.org/sources/saif-shahin/
+from training.npr.org: https://training.npr.org/sources/adriana-amaral/

-Saif Shahin is an assistant professor in the School of Communication at American University in Washington, D.C.
-An expert in critical data studies and digital culture, Shahin researches technology policy; the implications of disinformation online; media coverage of global politics; diversity and inclusion efforts in digital spaces; and online social movements.
+Saif Shahin is a professor at American University in Washington, D.C.
+Shahin researches technology policy; the implications of disinformation online; media coverage of global politics; diversity and inclusion efforts in digital spaces; and online social movements.

 Christina Ferraz is the founder of Thirty6five, a public relations agency that does media relations, social media marketing and image management for nonprofits and public figures.
 They are an expert in marketing strategies that reach communities of color, common failures of companies in efforts to be inclusive, and LGBTQIA+ inclusion in public relations.

 Elizabeth OuYang is a civil rights attorney and advocate.
-She is an adjunct professor at Columbia University’s Institute for the Study of Human Rights and New York University’s College of Arts and Science.
-Her areas of expertise include voting, immigration, media accountability, and combating hate crimes and police brutality.
+She is a professor at Columbia University and her areas of expertise include voting, immigration, media accountability, and combating hate crimes and police brutality.

 Dr. Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine, and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.

 University of Arizona professor of practice Maggy Zanger focuses on Middle East journalism and is an affiliated faculty member of the UA Center for Middle Eastern Studies.
 She was the Iraq country director of the Institute for War and Peace Reporting in Iraq for nearly two years.

 Laura Donnelly, founder and CEO of Latinitas, a digital magazine empowering Latina youth through media and technology, told KUT she wants to teach young Latinas to replace negative media representations of Hispanic women